-We live in an amazing world today, one full of opportunity, information and luxury.
-Modern technology and manufacturing have created a world full of amazing gadgets, tools, gizmos and toys.
-We are the most financially blessed generation of people that have ever lived… and the amount of real work that we have to do to accomplish a task is the smallest it’s ever been.
+We live in an amazing world, full of opportunity, information and luxury.
+Modern technology and manufacturing have created amazing gadgets, tools, gizmos and toys.
+As a result, we are the most financially blessed generation that has ever lived.

-Discontentment can crop up in many areas of our lives, including our marriages, families and finances.
-It’s okay to aspire to accomplish great things, but when we begin to disrespect or under-appreciate what we already have, discontentment begins to take root in our hearts.
-Given its way, this cancer slowly turns us against God.
-Though we may believe in His provision, we despise the things He has provided: “Johnny has a better car/job/house/wife than I do.
-Why couldn’t God have given me something like that?”
+Discontentment can crop up in many areas of our lives.
+It shows up in our marriages, families and finances.
+We can aspire to accomplish great things, but when we begin to disrespect or under-appreciate what we already have, discontentment takes root in our hearts.

 Discontentment is the great thief of joy.
-To take back what we’ve lost, we have to turn that discontent heart into a thankful one.
+So to take back what we’ve lost, we have to turn that discontent heart into a thankful one.
 Thankfulness helps us to see that the blessings God has given us are His best.
-And it sets us free from the spirit that strives to always have more, hoping that the next thing we acquire will be enough.
+And it sets us free from striving to have more.

-The writer of Hebrews had it figured out.
+The writer of Hebrews recognized this problem and offered a solution.
 Check out Hebrews 13:5: